 I, for one, hate it.
 My brain is cluttered enough as it is.
 Depending on how my bipolar disorder is cycling, I am either hyper-alert and overwhelmed easily, or too depressed to stay motivated.
 The last thing I need is to have my living space filled with boxes I forgot to label.

-There is so much to think about.
+There is so much to think about when it comes to moving.
 And that is on top of the billion other things already swirling through your brain.
 School.
 Nap times.
 Laundry.
 Doctors appointments.
 Cleaning.
 The Battle of Winterfell.
 Seriously.
 You’ve got a lot going on.

 So how can you plan your move to minimize the amount of stress it can create?
 Follow these easy steps.

 Prepping for a move: 5 Easy Steps

 I know.
 It costs money.
 According to my research, the average cost of mover’s is $25/hour per mover.